joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 ### Why this happens

 After asking around, I found this behavior puzzled other Elixir developers as well.
-Thankfully, [Bryan Joseph](http://github.com/bryanjos) helped me figure out what was happening.
+Thankfully, [Bryan Joseph](http://github.com/bryanjos) helped me figure out what was happening and also pointed me to part in [the docs](https://hexdocs.pm/elixir/Kernel.html#defmodule/2-nesting) that explains this behavior.

 While compiling, when Elixir reaches a nested module, it creates an "auto-alias" for that nested module.
 In other words, this code: